 Adrenocortical carcinoma is cancer of the adrenal cortex.
-The adrenal glands are two glands located above each kidney.
+The adrenal glands are 2 glands located above each kidney.
 The glands produce important hormones.
 These hormones regulate heart rate, blood pressure, and many other vital functions, including response to stress and infection.
-The adrenal cortex is the outside layer of the two adrenal glands.
+The adrenal cortex is the outside layer of the 2 adrenal glands.

 Cancers of the adrenal cortex are rare.
 The majority of these tumors produce excess hormones.
 The excess hormones can change hormonal balance.

 There are few known risk factors for cancers of the adrenal cortex.
 A genetic defect may cause adrenocortical cancer in some children, but the majority of cases are nonhereditary.

 Approximately 40% of people with adrenocortical carcinoma do not secrete any hormone.
 These people do not have any specific symptoms.
 Adrenocortical carcinoma is discovered as part of a physical examination for abdominal pain.

 Other tumors are hormonally active.
 Excess hormones may produce symptoms such as: